 This morning, the Boekman Foundation announced the shortlist for the Boekman Dissertation Prize.
-After a careful process, three dissertation writers have now been selected from the longlist of nine dissertations to stand a chance of winning the prestigious prize, which will be awarded for the sixth time.
+After a careful process, three dissertation writers have now been selected from the longlist of nine dissertations that have a chance of winning the prestigious prize that will be awarded for the sixth time.
 The winner will be announced in April 2025 at the conference Culture as Problem Solver, in collaboration withErasmus University Rotterdam and the Landelijk Netwerk Cultuurbeleid.

 Pieter Bots: A valuable judgement - University of Amsterdam.